forwardemail/forwardemail.net/app/views/faq/index.md

 You can compare us to 56+ other email service providers on [our Email Comparison page](/blog/best-email-service).

-We provide email hosting and email forwarding service to notable users such as:
+We provide email hosting and email forwarding service to 500,000+ domains and these notable users:

+* Netflix
 * The Linux Foundation
-* Netflix
 * Disney Ad Sales
 * jQuery
 * LineageOS
+* The University of Maryland
+* The University of Washington
+* Tufts University
+* Swarthmore College
 * Government of South Australia
 * Government of Dominican Republic
-* The University of Maryland
-* The University of Washington
+* Isaac Z. Schlueter (Inventor of npm package manager)
-* David Heinemeier Hansson
+* David Heinemeier Hansson (Creator of Ruby on Rails)
-* 500,000+ custom domain names

 You can learn more about Forward Email on [our About page](/about).